laliberte/cdb_query/docs/recipe01.rst

 The script is run using::

     $ cdb_query_CMIP5 ask tas_ONDJF.hdr tas_ONDJF_pointers.nc
+    This is a tentative list of simulations that COULD satisfy the query:
+    INM,INM-CM4,r1i1p1
+    INM,INM-CM4,r0i0p0
+    CNRM-CERFACS,CNRM-CM5,r1i1p1
+    CNRM-CERFACS,CNRM-CM5,r0i0p0
+    ICHEC,EC-EARTH,r1i1p1
+    IPSL,IPSL-CM5A-LR,r2i1p1
+    IPSL,IPSL-CM5A-LR,r1i1p1
+    IPSL,IPSL-CM5A-LR,r0i0p0
+    IPSL,IPSL-CM5A-LR,r4i1p1
+    IPSL,IPSL-CM5A-LR,r3i1p1
+    IPSL,IPSL-CM5A-LR,r6i1p1
+    IPSL,IPSL-CM5A-LR,r5i1p1
+    MOHC,HadGEM2-A,r3i2p1
+    MOHC,HadGEM2-A,r4i3p1
+    MOHC,HadGEM2-A,r1i1p1
+    MOHC,HadGEM2-A,r5i3p1
+    MOHC,HadGEM2-A,r0i0p0
+    MOHC,HadGEM2-A,r1i2p1
+    MOHC,HadGEM2-A,r2i3p1
+    cdb_query will now attempt to confirm that these simulations have all the requested variables.
+    This can take some time.
+Please abort if there are not enough simulations for your needs.

-This should take a few minutes, depending on your connection to the ESGF BADC node.
+Obtaining the tentative list of simulations should be very quick (seconds) but confirming that these simulations have all the requested variables should take a few minutes, depending on your connection to the ESGF BADC node.
 It returns a self-descriptive netCDF file with pointers to the data.
 Try looking at the resulting netCDF file using ``ncdump``: ::

     $ ncdump -h tas_ONDJF_pointers.nc